OrhanKupusoglu/rng-enigma/README.md

 ## Build

 This project consists of a library to read proc data and a sample application to use this library.
 Both are built by [CMake](https://cmake.org/).
+On Ubuntu-like Linux boxes package [build-essential](https://packages.ubuntu.com/bionic/build-essential) might be required.
 For convenience a [build script](./build.sh) is provided:

 ```
+$ sudo apt install build-essential

 $ sudo apt install cmake

 $ ./build.sh help